-7.1.1 Selecting Fixtures and Dimmers for Control
+7.2 Selecting Fixtures and Dimmers for Control

-To select which fixtures or dimmer channels you want to control, you use the Fixture Select buttons in the Fixtures window.
-You can also select items using Layout windows, see Layouts (Section 7.5).
+To select the fixtures or dimmer channels that you want to control, you use the Fixture Select buttons to select the fixtures into the Editor.
 You can select fixtures or dimmers individually, or several at once.
-You can also put fixtures into Groups (Section 7.4) which allow you to quickly select different combinations of fixtures.
+You can also use Groups (Section 7.25) to select multiple fixtures.

-If the fixture is patched on a fader handle, press the Select button to select the fixture.
+If the fixture is patched on a fader handle, press the blue button to select the fixture.

-- 1. Press the Select buttons for the fixtures you want.
-Touch buttons will light up pale blue when selected, physical buttons will light brightly. - 2.
-To select a range of fixtures, slide your finger across the touch buttons to draw a selection box.
-For fixtures patched on faders, hold down the Select button for the first fixture then press the

-Select button for the last fixture.
+- Press the Select buttons for the fixtures you want.
+Touch buttons will light up pale blue when selected, physical buttons will light brightly. - To select a range of fixtures, slide your finger across the touch buttons to draw a selection box.
+For fixtures patched on faders, hold down the Select button for the first fixture then press the Select button for the last fixture.